-4.1 The organizers of a tournament must make available to the Judo Canada office, the entries, including referees and coaches in order to verify that all participants, in artaking place in Canada are members of Judo Canada and their respective P/T assomembers of another National Federation recognized by the IJF. ny tournament
+4.1.
+The organizers of a tournament must make available to the Judo Canada office the full list of entries, including referees and coaches, in order to verify that all participants, in any tournament taking place in Canada, are members of Judo Canada and their respective P/T associations; or members of another National Federation recognized by the IJF.

-Page 7 of 79

-1 a 2 C / UI / 7